aditechdev/color_log/README.md

 <!-- [![CI](https://img.shields.io/github/actions/workflow/status/Bungeefan/logger/dart.yml?branch=master&logo=github-actions&logoColor=white)](https://github.com/Bungeefan/logger/actions) -->

-`ColorLog` is a flutter package to help the developer get noticible `Log` with color and emoji 💔✅
+ColorLog is a Flutter package that provides colorful and emoji-filled logs, making them more noticeable and easier to read.

-- This package will help the developer to get there log different from the messy blue color text
+By using this package, developers can customize their log output, avoiding the usual messy blue text.

-- There different emoji make the log noticible
+With different emojis included, logs become more expressive and eye-catching.

-Show some ❤️ and star the repo to support the project
+Please show support for the project by

-Also don't forget to share  with other developer,
+liking ❤️ and starring ⭐⭐⭐⭐⭐ the repo, and don't forget to share ✈️ it with other developers.

-if you like it hit the like button
+                                                            I ❤️ love emoji